iltommi/qdb-documentation/source/concepts/streaming.rst

     #.
 A client opens a streaming handle for a given entry.
 The default buffer size is 1 MiB.
 If it is inappropriate, it needs to be set *before* opening the streaming handle via the appropriate API call.
     #.
 The client reads content for the entry.
 The API automatically reads the next chunk of available data.
 The result of the read is placed in the API allocated buffer.
     #.
 The client processes the buffer.
 For example, it may send the buffer to a video decoder.
     #.
 The client may manually set the offset if need be.
-Positioning the offset beyond the end of the content results in an error.
+Positioning the offset beyond the end results in an error.
     #.
 The client stops reading when the offset reaches the end.
 Reading beyond the end will result in an error.
     #.
 The client closes the handle.
 This frees all resources.